xini/silverstripe-cmsstickymenupreference/readme.md

 ## Requirements

-* SilverStripe CMS 4.x
+* SilverStripe CMS 5.x

-Note: this version is compatible with SilverStripe 4.
+Note: this version is compatible with SilverStripe 5.
+For SilverStripe 4, please see the [2 release line](https://github.com/xini/silverstripe-cmsstickymenupreference/tree/2).
 For SilverStripe 3, please see the [1.0 release line](https://github.com/xini/silverstripe-cmsstickymenupreference/tree/1.0).

 ## Installation